-OIGI opened a case after receiving a report from an NGA contractor that one of its employees assigned to NGA falsified the hours charged on the employee's time sheets.
-A review of the contractor report disclosed the employee mischarged 94 hours, valued at \$14,434.
-OIGI ensured that the NGA Office of Contract Services was notified of the disclosure and that the money was returned to NGA.
+OIGI opened a case after receiving a report from an NGA contractor that one of its employees assigned to NGA mischarged 25.4 hours of labor, valued at \$1,313.64.
+The contractor terminated the employee, and OIGI ensured that the NGA Office of Contract Services was notified of the disclosure and that the money was credited back to NGA.